Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet nonlinear-optical crystals: Results

-In summary, Table~\ref{tbl:shg} shows that the tensor pattern and dominant magnitudes are broadly reproducible across electronic-structure backends, whereas the internal consistency between symmetry-related pairs, as quantified by $\Delta$, can vary appreciably across implementations.
-Energy normalization can also affect this sensitivity.
-Although the static-limit SHG tensor is expected to satisfy Kleinman symmetry, numerical sensitivity associated with electronic-structure details, implementation choices, and computational setup can lead to apparent violations in practice.
-The larger sensitivity observed for F-KDP and BNPO (space group $Fdd_2$), relative to P-KDP (space group $I\overline{4}2d$), is consistent with their lower crystallographic symmetry.
+In summary, Table~\ref{tbl:shg} shows that the tensor pattern and dominant magnitudes are broadly reproducible across electronic-structure backends, whereas the internal consistency between Kleinman-symmetry-related pairs, as quantified by $\Delta$, can vary appreciably across implementations.
+The larger sensitivity observed for both F-KDP and the independent BNPO test case, which share point group $mm2$, relative to P-KDP, which belongs to point group $\overline{4}2m$, is consistent with the hypothesis that lower crystallographic symmetry increases numerical sensitivity.
+However, Table~\ref{tbl:shg} provides only a comparison at fixed computational settings.
+It therefore cannot distinguish an intrinsic symmetry dependence from incomplete convergence or package-specific approximations.
+We next examine how the same symmetry metrics evolve with the size of the conduction-band space and identify which part of the response controls the residual mismatch.